Motion compensated Uptime gangway system.

 A large number of successful transfers

-After 16 months of service, the SOV vessel Windea La Cour has completed several thousand successful transfers in the Gemini offshore wind park.
-"The vessel has proven to be very efficient, and the X-STERN and X-BOW reduce slamming and spray to keep up comfort," commented Matthias Müller, managing director at BS Offshore.
+After 16 months of service, the SOV vessel Windea La Cour, a 2016 delivery, had successfully completed several thousand transfers at the Gemini offshore wind park.
+"The vessel has proven to be highly efficient, with the X-STERN and X-BOW designs reducing slamming and spray to maintain comfort," commented Matthias Müller, managing director at BS Offshore.

 Andres Chacon, Technical Project Manager, and Matthias Müller, Managing Director in Bernhard Schulte Offshore GmbH at the launch of their first SOV at Ulstein Verft, the Windea La Cour.